parham2013/Heart-Detection-PyTorch/README.md

 ![output](https://github.com/parham2013/Heart-Detection-PyTorch/assets/74326920/0666c89e-dacc-4a6b-81ff-59c46ac852cc)

-## Interpretability
+## Predicting
 Using the model is very simple, do the following:
 1. Download the Trained-Model from releases
-2. Download interpretability notebook and put it in the same folder as Trained-Model
+2. Download Predicting notebook and put it in the same folder as Trained-Model
 3. Create a Python venv, install libraries
 4. change the image address  with the address of your own image(Images must be in Dicom format)